modin-project/modin/docs/developer/architecture.rst

 """"""""""""""""""

-The Factory Dispatcher provides IO methods, whose interfaces corresponds to pandas IO functions, and in charge of routing the IO calls to a factory, which represents the selected execution.
+The Factory Dispatcher provides IO methods, whose interfaces corresponds to pandas IO functions, and is in charge of routing the IO calls to a factory, which represents the selected execution.
 The factory, in turn, contains the specific IO class that it tranfers the calls and all required arguments to.
 The responsibility of the IO class is a parallel read/write from/to a file.